sunnivin/python-dependency-inferno/talk/slides.md

 # Complex dependency migration

-1. Make sure to capture all dependendencies (use the right poetry version, and all relevant groups)
+1. Make sure to capture all dependencies (use the right poetry version, and all relevant groups)

     ```
     ~/repo$ poetry@1.8 export -f requirements.txt --output requirements.txt --without-hashes --with dev